macbeth-byui/cse310-course/docs/workshops/Cloud_DB/CSE310_Workshop_Cloud_DB.md

 A collection is like a table.
 Each document in a collection is like a row in a table.
 Each field in a document is like a column value in a row of a table.

 Each document name (or ID) must be unique.
-The name could be meningful like the picture above or the name could be an auto-generated value like the picture below.
+The name could be meaningful like the picture above or the name could be an auto-generated value like the picture below.
+The auto-generated values are guarenteed to be unique.

 ![firestore](firestore2.png)